bdslab/triplematcher/README.md

 - **Java 8 or higher**
 - **Maven 3.6 or higher**

+If you need example molecules you can download the metadata in csv and molecule secondary structures in any format (db, ct, bpseq, aas) from the [PhyloRNA database](https://bdslab.unicam.it/phylorna)
 ### Build Instructions
 To build the project, run the following command in the root directory:
 ```bash